RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning

 In order to determine how well RetICL can generalize to low-resource settings, we examine the effect of reducing the number of available examples at test time.
-We evaluate RetICL and kNN on both datasets where 0.1\%, 1\%, 10\%, and 100\% of all examples are available as candidates, and show our results in Figure \ref{fig:corpus_size}.
-Additionally, in order to more clearly demonstrate the generalizability of the methods, we show the relative accuracy compared to RetICL's accuracy when the full corpus is available.
+We evaluate RetICL and kNN on TabMWP and GSM8K where we use 0.1\%, 1\%, 10\%, and 100\% of all examples as the corpus and show our results in Figure \ref{fig:corpus_size}.
+For a clearer visualization, we show the \emph{relative accuracy} of each method compared to RetICL's accuracy when the full corpus is available.
 For TabMWP, we evaluate on the pre-defined 1000-sample subset of the test set.
-We first observe that even with 0.1\% of examples available, both methods still retain a large portion of their performance, which implies that both methods are still viable in low resource settings.
-We also note that RetICL still outperforms or ties kNN on all corpus sizes, implying that RetICL is still the preferred method across corpus sizes.
-We note that the relative drop in performance is greater for TabMWP than GSM8K, likely because the TabMWP corpus loses many examples that have high similarity to the test problems, whereas GSM8K doesn't have such high similarity between problems.
-Finally, we note that in some cases a smaller corpus leads to higher relative performance.
-We believe that the peak in performance for kNN on GSM8K at 1\% implies that kNN is a poor heuristic for this dataset, since the early peak means that examples with higher similarity can result in less accuracy.
-We note that RetICL is slightly higher at 10\% than 100\% on TabMWP, implying that the policy is not perfectly tuned, since the peak means that some examples that are preferred by the policy can lead to lower accuracy.
+We see that while performance tends to decrease with less available examples, RetICL still retains at least 90\% of its performance with only 0.1\% of examples available, suggesting that it is still effective in low-resource settings.
+Additionally, we see that while RetICL and kNN perform similarly at most corpus sizes, RetICL performs better at 0.1\%, likely because there are not enough highly similar examples for kNN to leverage.
+Finally, we note that the irregular trend for GSM8K with kNN implies that semantic similarity of examples is not correlated with problem solving accuracy on this dataset, suggesting that while kNN is very effective for some tasks it is not as robust as RetICL.